Indigenous books for babies, toddlers and pre-schoolers

-Sharing books by indigenous authors with children
+Sharing board books by indigenous authors with kids

 The ten board books on this list are the perfect books to use if you’re keen to begin introducing young children to indigenous perspectives.
 They’re great to share with little ones from birth right up to the age of about three, although older children will also enjoy some of them.

 These books are fantastic to read throughout the year but they’re especially good to share with little ones during NAIDOC Week and around Sorry Day, Australia Day and Reconciliation Week.

 Read them together, explore the gorgeous illustrations and talk about the stories.
 All are wonderful additions to a young child’s library and make beautiful gifts, for your own child or for a friend or relative.

 My 10 Favourite Board Books by Indigenous Authors

 Welcome, child! is a 2021 release from Australian indigenous author and illustrator, Sally Morgan.
 Sally’s mother, a member of the Bailgu people of the Pilbara region of Western Australia, was part of the Stolen Generations.
 I love Sally’s bright, colourful illustrations and have been waiting for this book for a while.